-ANNUAL MEETING OF SHAREHOLDERS
+SPECIAL MEETING OF SHAREHOLDERS

-May 19, 2006
+May 18, 2007

-The undersigned hereby appoints Richard J. Freer, Ph.D. and Robert B. Harris, Ph.D., or either of them, with power of substitution, as proxies to vote all stock of Commonwealth Biotechnologies, Inc. (the "Company") owned by the undersigned at the Annual Meeting of Shareholders to be held on May 19, 2006, at 11:00 a.m. at 601 Biotech Drive, Richmond, Virginia, and any adjournment thereof, on the following matters as indicated below and such other business as may properly come before the meeting.
+The undersigned hereby appoints Richard J. Freer, Ph.D. and Robert B. Harris, Ph.D., or either of them, with power of substitution, as proxies to vote all stock of Commonwealth Biotechnologies, Inc. ("CBI") owned by the undersigned at the Special Meeting of Shareholders to be held on May 18, 2007, at 11:00 a.m. at 601 Biotech Drive, Richmond, Virginia, and any adjournment thereof, on the matters listed on the reverse side as indicated on the reverse side and such other business as may properly come before the meeting.